hackingbeauty/react-mic/README.md

 **PLEASE NOTE**: The WebM audio format is not supported in Safari browsers (including Safari on iOS).
 You need to save an audio recording as a WAV file  in order to get full cross-browser and cross-device support.

-If you're a business and you need a version of this React component with added WAV support so you can record and play back audio recordings in *any* browser and mobile device, please email Mark at mark.muskardin@gmail.com.
-Put "I NEED REACT-MIC WITH WAV SUPPORT" in the subject headline.
+If you need a version of this React component with added WAV support so you can record and play back audio recordings in *any* browser and mobile device (iOS + Android), please [purchase React-Mic-Plus](https://hackingbeautyllc.clickfunnels.com/sales-page23901658).
+You can [join this Slack channel](https://publicslack.com/slacks/hackingbeauty/invites/new) if you have any questions or problems.

 Featured in the course ["How To Develop A Professional React App"](http://www.professionalreactapp.com).